Sean-Bradley/SNMPWALK2ZABBIX/README.md

 Automatically creating templates is NOT an exact science.
 Who knows what the output will be.
 If it was easy, someone would have already written the perfect solution for you.

 After importing the template, you should review which items and discovery rules that you want enabled.
 If a MIB description can be found for an OID, then it will use it in the name and description of the item and discovery rule.
-And hopefully that will make the process of decided if you want it enabled or not, a little easier.
+And hopefully that will make the process of deciding if you want it enabled or not, a little easier.

 When you assign your new template to a host in Zabbix.
 Make sure that your Zabbix server, or Zabbix proxy (if monitored by proxy) can also access your SNMP host/device.
 I have many Zabbix and SNMP tutorials at https://sbcode.net/zabbix/setup-snmp-host/.